Ah, the water breaking: a scene that might just be more common in movies than the car chase.

 What one mama experiences with water breaking may not be your experience.

-After all, for some pregnancies, there is no water breaking at all.
+After all, for some pregnancies, water breaking isn’t the first sign of labor.

 Does it hurt when your water breaks?